Advancements in Constitutive Model Calibration: Leveraging the Power of Full-Field DIC Measurements and In-Situ Load Path Selection for Reliable Parameter Inference: Synthetic Cruciform Exemplar

 \subsection{Problem Setup}

 The exemplar problem explored in this work is the calibration of a constitutive model for a cruciform specimen made from an aluminum alloy being deformed in a biaxial load frame.
 The model form under consideration is the elastoplastic constitutive model described in Sec.~\ref{sec: constitutive model} with unknown parameter vector $\pars := [\sigma_y,\, A,\, n,\,a]^T$.
 These are the initial yield stress $\sigma_y$ and the isotropic hardening variables $A$ and $n$ from Eqn.~\eqref{eq: voce hardening} and the exponent $a$ from Eqn.~\eqref{eq: hosford effective stress}.
-This section is used to describe the statistical modeling decisions and other algorithm settings specific to this exemplar problem.

 The parameters were constrained to take on values within the bounds specified in Table~\ref{Tab: parameter bounds}, which are the same as those use for surrogate training.
-The prior model was chosen to be a truncated normal probability distribution (TN) which enforced these bounds during the calibration,
+The prior model for each parameter was chosen to be a truncated normal probability distribution (TN) which enforced these bounds during the calibration,

 The distribution means $\mu$ were chosen to yield an expected value within the bounds, and the variances $\delta^{2}$ were chosen to be moderately diffuse.
-The support of the distribution, defined by $lb$ (the lower bound) and $ub$ (the upper bound), was chosen to be the same as that used for the surrogate training.
-All distribution parameters are detailed in Table~\ref{Tab: exemplar priors}.
+The support of each distribution, defined by $lb$ (the lower bound) and $ub$ (the upper bound), was chosen to be the same as that used for the surrogate training.
+All distribution parameters are detailed in Table~\ref{Tab: exemplar priors} for each parameter.
+The truncated normal prior distributions were only mildly informative, showing just a slight preference for the mean of the bounding region; a comparative analysis using a uniform prior yielded results with no noticeable difference.

-Simulated experimental data was generated by running the expensive FEA under assumed true parameter values $\pars^{true}$ (detailed in Table~\ref{table: cruciform parameters}) with added Gaussian error.
+Simulated experimental data was generated by running the expensive FEA under assumed true parameter values $\pars^{true}$ (detailed in Table~\ref{table: cruciform parameters}) with added i.i.d.
+Gaussian error.
 This synthetic data is used here for model calibration to demonstrate the ICC framework under controlled conditions in preparation for later using it for real, physical experiments.
-The data consisted of the nodal displacements, dimensionally reduced via PCA to yield the singular values, and global load values for both the $X$ and $Y$ components, $\data = [\text{disp}^{\text{PCA}}_{i}, \text{load}_{i}], \, i \in [X, Y]$, where $\text{disp}^{\text{PCA}}_{i} = \text{disp}_{i}V^{*}_{i}$ and $V^{*}_{i}$ is the matrix containing the retained principal components for directional component $i$.
+The data consisted of the nodal displacements and global load values for both the $X$ and $Y$ components, $\data = [\text{disp}_{i}, \text{load}_{i}], \, i \in [X, Y]$.
 The FEA model was evaluated and measurements collected at the end of each load step, corresponding to the nodes in the load path tree.